yb-xing/syntactic-transfer-in-LLM/README.md

 ΔS(item) = surprisal_monolingual(item) − surprisal_multilingual(item)
 ```

-A positive delta means the multilingual model is *less surprised* by the V+Adv order — the predicted direction if cross-lingual transfer is present.
+A positive delta means the multilingual model is *less surprised* by the V+Adv order — the predicted direction if cross-linguistic transfer is present.

 ### Region-Level Surprisal Aggregation